 In a perfect world, to satisfy Panda, you would want the content to be tailored to serve the customers in that specific location instead of just offering slightly modified content similar to all of your others sites or pages.

 The other algorithm you need to understand is called Penguin.
 Penguin is primarily concerned with where are the links pointing to your website.
-Did you build a lot of spam links to artificially inflate your bank links.
+Did you build a lot of spam links to artificially inflate your backlinks.
 Did you purchase these links?

 If an SEO agency promises that they can get you highly ranked on first page of Google within less than 6 months, you have to walk away.
 They are truly using black-hat tactics that can get your website penalized by Google.